 Operating expenditure is understated or not treated in the correct period (risk of fraud in expenditure).
-As set out in Practice note 10 (revised) which applies to public sector entities, we recognise that there is a risk that expenditure could be materially misstated.
-The risk is prevalent primarily on transactions around the year end where there is a inherently higher risk of misstatement.
+Asset out in Practice note 10 (revised) which applies to public sector entities.
+We consider the risk to be particularly prevalent around the year end and therefore expenditure.